 Yue Sun, Ph.D.

-Assistant Professor, Philips Institute for Oral Health Research, School of Dentistry
+Department of Philips Institute for Oral Health Research,

 PhD, Shanghai Institute of Biochemistry, China (2003)